pfmarteau/HIF/README.md

 # HIF
 Hybrid Isolation Forest

 The Hybrid Isolation Forest (HIF) is an extension of the [Isolation Forest (IF) algorithm] (http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html).
 IF and HIF are designed for detecting anomalies and outliers from a data point distribution.
-As is, they are alternative methods to the one-class Support Vecto Machine.
+As is, they are alternative methods to the one-class Support Vector Machine.

+HIF integrates two extensions dedicated to
+* overcome a drawback in the Isolation Forest (IF) algorithm  that limits its use in the scope of anomaly detection
+* provide it with some supervised learning capability.

 The HIF is described (among other places) in this [draft paper](hif2017.pdf).